arman-aminian/video-search/README.md

 We calculated cosine similarity for embeddings of English caption and its Persian translation.
 Finally, we filtered out top translations.

 ### Crawler

-For improve our model performance we crawled divar posts with it's API. we saved image-title pairs in google drive.
+For improving our model performance we crawled divar posts with its API.
+We saved image-title pairs in Google Drive.

 ## Evaluation